-“Our experts have been providing insights to the Georgia Department of Public Health (GDPH) and certain school districts as they work to determine specific guidelines for how to return to school safely," says James Fortenberry, MD, Chief Medical Officer at Children’s Healthcare of Atlanta.
+“Our experts have been working with the Georgia Department of Public Health (GDPH) and certain school districts as they work to determine specific guidelines for how to return to school safely," says James Fortenberry, MD, Chief Medical Officer at Children’s Healthcare of Atlanta.
 “The safety of kids and educators is our No. 1 priority; the continued emotional, social, intellectual and developmental well-being of kids is essential.”

 The most important thing is that your child’s school or childcare center has a plan.